AIS-DeviceInnovation/AIS_NB_BC95/README.md

 AIS NB-IoT Library is designed for `DEVIO NB-SHIELD I` to connect with your own IoT Platform/ Server.
 The library is using Software Serial for communication with Arduino board.

+For MEGA, Please connect GPIO8 to GPIO48 and GPIO09 to GPIO46

 ## Function List:

 ### General Function: